KieranMcCool/MusicalEffectModelling-L4Project/log.md

     - Samples n items sequentially from a random index
     - Seems to work....
 * Now LSTM seems to just output the same as input!!!?????

+## 25/01/17 - 2 Hours

+* Wrote up minutes from last two meetings
+* Changed LSTM to have much larger hidden size and number of layers
+* Spent some time training the network to evaluate the effect of training.
+    - Couldn't complete as my MacBook is nowhere near fast enough to train on.
+    - Loss looking good though!